 How to play the G major scale on piano

-Now let’s dive into how to actually play the G major scale on the piano.
-This section will break down the correct fingering for both hands, along with some important tips for smooth and accurate playing.
+Now let’s look at how to play the G major scale on the piano.
+This section will break down the correct fingering for both hands, along with some important tips for good technique.

 Fingerings: